Meet Qube: The First Affordable Wi-Fi Color-Changing Smart Bulb (Review)

 The Smarter Home Life verdict?
 It's a pretty good product, and will get better over time with app refinements and firmware updates.
 In general, it works as advertised.

-Update May 2017: Qube evidently has still not delivered all bulbs to backers, even though they launched their light strip product as a new campaign earlier this year.
+Update May 2017: Qube evidently has still not delivered all bulbs to backers, even as they launched their light strip product as a new campaign earlier this year.
 And their iOS app continues to be non-existent.
 At this time, it's hard to truly recommend this product until the company sorts things out.
-That being said, if you don't mind a limited, Android-only product, it still works as a smart bulb and does the basics as has been advertised for $30.
+That being said, if you don't mind a limited, Android-only product, it still works as a smart bulb and does the basics as has been advertised for $30...if you can get one.

 Qube Smart Bulb Specifications: